 This has led to many of the structures being remodelled or demolished entirely and the few buildings still in original condition are now fighting for preservation.

-The Great Outsiders documents the remaining original visitor centers from the Mission 66 era, exploring these relics of empire in strange places and their presence in a modern parks system looking to move on.
+The Great Outsiders documents the remaining original visitor centers from the Mission 66 era, exploring these under-appreciated outposts of suburbia and their presence in a modern parks system looking to move on.